 Specific information on the categories of students who are eligible to be assessed as "home" students can be found at UKCISA fee categories.

 European Union, European Economic Area and Overseas Territories

 Some of the questions on the form will ask about your residence in the EU, EEA or Overseas Territories.
 Details of which countries/ territories these include can be found below.

-Austria, Belgium, Bulgaria, Croatia, Republic of Cyprus, Czech Republic, Denmark, Estonia, Finland (including the Aland Islands), France (including Guadeloupe, Martinique, French Guyana and Reunion), Germany (including Heligoland), Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal (including Madeira and the Azores), Romania, Slovakia, Slovenia, Spain (including Ceuta, Melilla, the Balearics and the Canary Islands), Sweden, and UK (including Gibraltar).
+Austria, Belgium, Bulgaria, Croatia, Republic of Cyprus, Czech Republic, Denmark, Estonia, Finland (including the Aland Islands), France (including Guadeloupe, Martinique, French Guyana and Reunion), Germany (including Heligoland), Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal (including Madeira and the Azores), Romania, Slovakia, Slovenia, Spain (including Ceuta, Melilla, the Balearics and the Canary Islands), Sweden.

 European Economic Area (EEA)

 All the countries in the EU plus Iceland, Liechtenstein and Norway.
 Due to a bilateral agreement in 2002, nationals of Switzerland are considered to be within the relevant area for fee classification purposes and gives them similar rights to those from Iceland, Liechtenstein and Norway.